mrzealot/absolem/index.md

     <img src="./pics/assembly/52_caps_on.jpg" width="40%" />
 </div>

-So let's start some actual DIY with testing the (dark walnut) stain on one of the leftover wood pieces, and round down the edges on the cover where the thumbs might be hindered later on.
+So I started the actual DIY with testing the (dark walnut) stain on one of the leftover wood pieces, and rounding down the edges on the cover where the thumbs might be hindered later on.

 <div class="gallery">
     <img src="./pics/assembly/61_test_color.jpg" width="40%" />